TrustedComputingGroup/pandoc/guide.md

 # Tables {#sec:tables}

-We support two notation styles for tables: Markdown and HTML.
+We support several notation styles for tables.

 ## Markdown Tables

+There are several ways to write a table in Markdown.

+### Simple Markdown Tables {#sec:simple-markdown-tables}

 Small, simple tables like @tbl:shapes are easier to read in raw Markdown form in the following style: